 If you prefer a flat-rate cashback card that is more generous than the Apple Card, this $0 annual fee card is a good option.

-There isn’t a sign-up bonus, but the reward on this card is simple: Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.
+There isn’t a sign-up bonus, but the reward on this card is simple: Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 There are no caps on the total amount of 2% cash back you earn when both spending and making payments with the card as long as you make your minimum payments.
 The cash you earn can be redeemed for checks or statement credits.
 Don’t take this card out of the country because it comes with a 3% foreign transaction fee.

 Make your payments on time every month.
 While you do get a pass on your first late fee, after that, you’ll face a penalty APR of up to 29.99%, based on your creditworthiness, if your payment is late or returned.
 And that higher APR could be applied indefinitely.